symfony/symfony-docs/quick_tour/the_big_picture.rst

 bundles.
 In Symfony2 speak, a bundle is a structured set of files (PHP files, stylesheets, JavaScripts, images, ...) that implements a single feature (a blog, a forum, ...) and which can be easily shared with other developers.
-As of now, you have manipulated one bundle, AcmeDemoBundle.
+As of now, you have manipulated one bundle, ``AcmeDemoBundle``.
 You will learn more about bundles in the :doc:`last chapter of this tutorial</quick_tour/the_architecture>`.

 .. _quick-tour-big-picture-environments: